charlieroberts/screamer/README.md

 - *low*: Low frequency analysis of audio input mapped to 0--1.
 Example: `sphere(low)`
 - *mid*: Mid frequency analysis of audio input mapped to 0--1.
 Example: `box(mid)`
 - *high*: High frequency analysis of audio input mapped to 0--1.
 Example: `box@(high*90, low, 0, mid)`
+- *i*: A special variable only used in loops that equals the current loop iteration number, starting at 0.

 ### Math
 Note: traditional parenthesis `()` do not currently work in math expressions, as they're currently used by the language to group combinators, geometries, and modifiers together... this is a todo to fix.